 Future Cartography VIII involves three maps, each 250 cm in height that the artist has drawn.
 Each map is a partial maps, and they show the shorelines at the south-east Mediterranean Sea, the east coast of North America, and the south-west coast of Iceland, as these might look if the east shelf of the Antarctic ice shelf melts.

-Glass vessels of various sizes and shapes form a procession snaking along the floor.
+In Water Balance II glass vessels of various sizes and shapes form a procession snaking along the floor.
 The vessels are partly filled with water.
-Each vessel represents an individual and the procession symbolizes the flight of refugees.
+Each vessel represents an individual and the processioncan can be seen as the flight of refugees.
 Water is the most precious element for life.

 Photographs by Pétur Thomsen